 PJ: Can you tell me more about Scripius’ commitment to transparency?

-EC: “We have always said that we’re transparent.
-We will provide to our clients claim-level detail so they can see all the details behind that claim.
-We paid the pharmacy and they can see what we’re billing them, they can see those two numbers match.
+EC: “We have always been transparent.
+We provide to our clients claim-level information so they can see all the details behind their claims.
+Clients can see what we paid the pharmacy and what we billed them for the claim.
 One of the things that you don’t get in the market today for anybody in terms of rebates, is a claim-line detail of your rebate payments.
-And so, we will line item for an employer, ‘Here’s the prescriptions, and here’s how much you got and rebate on each one of those prescriptions.’
+We line item rebates for an employer, ‘Here’s the prescriptions, and here’s how much you got in rebate on each one of those prescriptions.’”

 PJ: How do you feel about medication price caps?

-EC: “We have always supported just about every piece of legislation I can think of that will do something to control pharmaceutical costs.
-There’s a lot of things out there as far as legislation.
-So that transparency piece I think is critical first.
-It’s kind of hard to say, ‘I’m going to cap the cost of this drug.’
-Where are you going to cap?
-So somebody comes to market and says, ‘My drugs are $5000.’
-Do you automatically just say, ‘Okay well, you’re capped at $5,000?
-And then somebody else comes along and says, ‘I’ve got the same drug and it’s $500.’
-So the cap that I think there needs to be some value assessment at some point.
+EC: “We have always supported legislation that would do something to control pharmaceutical costs.
+There are a lot of things out there as far as legislation.
+The transparency piece is a critical first step.
+It is hard to say, ‘I’m going to cap the cost of this drug.’
+Where are you going to place the cap?
+If a company brings a drug to market for $5,000, do you automatically cap it at $5,000?
+Before we set price caps, we need value assessments to determine what a valid price for the drug is in the first place.”

 “The other thing that is going on, you have lots of people in the middle taking a cut, which provides manufactures an argument to raise their prices.
 The new generic drug company Civica has a great model.
 There are no people in the middle, they directly contract with hospitals and eliminated the wholesalers, GPO’s and PBM’s.”